KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 			:end-before: endif() # EOF
 			:dedent: 4

-		This CMake code will add gfxwrapper for OpenGL, we've added the include directories and linked the gfxwrapper libraries from the OpenXR-SDK.
+		This CMake code will add gfxwrapper for OpenGL.
+We've added the include directories and linked the gfxwrapper libraries from the OpenXR-SDK.

 	.. container:: vulkan
 		:name: vulkan-id-5